 0.1): This version specifies the schema of the configuration file not the version of the Runway Model SDK itself.

 python(float, required): The Python version to use when running the model installing python dependencies.
-Currently supported values are
+Only

 entrypoint(string, required): The command to run your model.
 This value is used as the CMD value in the generated Docker image.
 A standard value for this field might be